Explore The Ice Caves at Wisconsin's Apostle Islands

 According to the National Park Service, the caves are a “fairyland of needle-like icicles.”
 The ice formations change from chamber to chamber and from day to day.
 The beautiful rock formations hanging above you and jutting up from the ground below will be covered by ice, creating a show-stopping display.
 Inside the caves, you may even be able to see to the bottom of the lake.

+Be prepared for a 2-6 mile walk across the ice, depending on how far you want to explore.
 Dress for the weather and keep in mind there are steep steps going down to the caves.
 There are plenty of options for lodging and restaurants in Washburn, Bayfield and Iron River, or stay on Madeline Island for a special adventure.
-The Sea Caves Watch website features real-time images of conditions at the Mainland Sea Caves.
+Use Sea Caves Watch to see real-time images of conditions at the Mainland Sea Caves.

 Tips for Visiting the Apostle Islands Ice Caves